ortegaalfredo/text-generation-webui-discord/README.md

     python bot.py --model llama-30b-hf

 This will launch the bot using a single RTX3090 and the 30B model.
-The code has support for multi-GPU (Required for 65B in common hardware) but it is not tested yet.
+The code has support for multi-GPU (Required for 65B in common hardware).
+For example, to lauch the bot using 2xRTX3090 the command is:

+    python bot.py --model llama-65b-hf --auto-devices --gpu-memory 15 20

 # Text generation web UI